Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Experiment

-\paragraph{Reward-Entropy Curve and Pass@K evaluation.} A known challenge in evaluating the reasoning ability of LLMs is on the trade-off between reward (accuracy) and entropy (generation diversity).
-Previous work has argued that post-training can trade this uncertainty for higher rewards in a predictable manner \citep{cui2025entropy}.
 An ideal algorithm should improve rewards without causing the policy to become overly deterministic (entropy collapse).
-To provide a more comprehensive evaluation, we analyze this trade-off in this part and present the results in Figure~\ref{fig:entropy_passk}. \begin{enumerate}[(i)] \item \textbf{Reward-entropy frontier.} While the precise entropy dynamics can vary depending on the foundation model, \textsc{Reinforce-Ada} consistently achieves a comparable (Llama-3.2-3B-it, Qwen2.5-Math-7B) or superior (Qwen2.5-Math-1.5B, Qwen3-4B-it) reward-entropy curve.
-Specifically, on Qwen2.5-Math-1.5B (left), GRPO concentrates mass early (low entropy, narrow cloud) and achieves lower reward for a given entropy.
-Both \textsc{Reinforce-Ada} variants shift the frontier outward and \textsc{Reinforce-Ada-balance} lies furthest, at equal reward it sustains higher entropy, and at equal entropy it achieves higher reward.
-On Llama-3.2-3B-it (mid), the base policy starts with a higher entropy floor, so the separation among different methods is smaller.
-But the \textsc{Reinforce-Ada} variants still achieve a competitive frontier than GRPO.
-We also observe that \textsc{Reinforce-Ada-balance} $>$ \textsc{Reinforce-Ada-pos}.
-We attribute this to the fact that exposure to negative signals discourages the model from becoming overconfident in a single solution path, thus preserving valuable policy diversity. \item \textbf{Pass@k behavior.} We also observe that the moderate policy entropy typically converts to an improved pass@k compared to the base model for a wide range of k.
-Specifically, bottom panel shows that all RL methods dominate the base across $k$, but the largest, most practical gains appear at small budgets ($k\le8$).
-In this regime, \textsc{Reinforce-Ada} yields the highest Pass@k; the advantage narrows as $k$ grows (diminishing-returns regime), where \textsc{Reinforce-Ada-balance} typically remains marginally best.
+To provide a more comprehensive evaluation, we analyze this trade-off in this part and present the results in Figure~\ref{fig:entropy_passk}. \begin{enumerate}[(i)] \item \textbf{Reward-entropy frontier.} While the precise entropy dynamics can vary depending on the foundation model, \textsc{Reinforce-Ada} consistently achieves a comparable or superior reward-entropy curve.
+Specifically, from (2-1) of Figure~\ref{fig:entropy_passk}, we notice that increasing the group size of GRPO cannot improve the reward-entropy trade-off.
+In comparison, on Qwen2.5-Math-1.5B (1-1), GRPO concentrates mass early (low entropy, narrow cloud) and achieves lower reward for a given entropy.
+All \textsc{Reinforce-Ada} variants shift the frontier outward and \textsc{Reinforce-Ada-Seq-balance} lies furthest, at equal reward it sustains higher entropy, and at equal entropy it achieves higher reward.
+On Llama-3.2-3B-it (1-2), the base policy starts with a higher entropy floor, so the separation among different methods is smaller.
+But the \textsc{Ada-Seq} variants still achieve a competitive frontier than GRPO and \textsc{Ada-Est} performs even better.
+We hypothesize that this is because the adaptive sampling pushes the model to explore towards the prompts they are uncertain, thus preserving the entropy.
+We also observe that \textsc{Reinforce-Ada-Seq-balance} $>$ \textsc{Reinforce-Ada-Seq-pos}.
+We attribute this to the fact that exposure to negative signals discourages the model from becoming overconfident in a single solution path, thus preserving valuable policy diversity. \item \textbf{Pass@k behavior.} An related observation is that the moderate policy entropy typically converts to an improved pass@k compared to the base model for a wide range of k.
+Specifically, panel (2-2) shows that all RL methods dominate the base across $k$, but the largest, most practical gains appear at small budgets ($k\le8$).
+In this regime, \textsc{Reinforce-Ada} yields the highest Pass@k; the advantage narrows as $k$ grows (diminishing-returns regime), where \textsc{Reinforce-Ada-Seq-balance} typically remains marginally best.
 The pattern implies two complementary effects: (a) improved top-1 quality (higher reward at given entropy), and (b) retained diversity among high-scoring modes (shallower saturation with $k$).
-Together, adaptive sampling moves the reward–entropy curve outward and converts that shift into higher Pass@k at realistic attempt budgets, with \textsc{Reinforce-Ada-balance} offering the most stable trade-off. \end{enumerate}
+Together, adaptive sampling moves the reward–entropy curve outward and converts that shift into higher Pass@k at realistic attempt budgets, with \textsc{Reinforce-Ada-Seq-balance} offering the most stable trade-off. \end{enumerate}